hashicorp/consul/website/source/intro/vs/skydns.html.markdown

 health checking framework, with support for arbitrary checks and a highly scalable failure detection scheme.
 SkyDNS relies on naive heartbeating and TTLs, which have known scalability issues.
-Additionally, the heartbeat only provides a limited liveness check.
+Additionally, the heartbeat only provides a limited liveness check, versus the rich health checks that Consul is capable of.

 Multiple datacenters can be supported by using "regions" in SkyDNS, however the data is managed and queried from a single cluster.
 If servers